aws-samples/aws-batch-comp-infrastructure-sample/README.md

 This project provides the infrastructure necessary to build and test solvers, including an example solver that will work with the infrastructure.
 To create the resources within an account necessary to run distributed solvers, we provide CloudFormation templates [https://aws.amazon.com/cloudformation/](https://aws.amazon.com/cloudformation/), and Docker base images.
 The CloudFormation templates create the account infrastructure necessary to run solvers, and the Docker base images simplify the construction of the solvers themselves.

+**NB: for the parallel track, you only need to build the 'leader' container.

 ## Prerequisites